Zuora, Inc. (ZUO) CEO Tien Tzuo on Q3 2021 Results - Earnings Call Transcript

 So, these larger big brand enterprise customers ultimately represent a significant opportunity for expansion and growth as they continue to shift their businesses towards subscription models.

 Let me shift now to provide some more color on the progress of our platform offering.
 We believe that the success we've had in closing these large deals is in big part due to our Zuora Central Platform, which is a suite of developer tools that we launched earlier this year.
 Its features are now being used by two-thirds of our customer base.
-This is a key competitive differentiator, particularly within the large enterprise fields.
+This is a key competitive differentiator, particularly within the large enterprise deals.

-So why is the platform important?
+So why is the platform so important?
 Well, a key part of winning the subscription economy is delivering a great subscription experience.
 Think of your own life today.
 How much of it is driven by services that you access from your phone or laptop, whether it's for entertainment or food, health, learning or more.
 Our expectations are changing and companies know they have to adapt to meet these expectations.

 Delivering a great subscriber experience is not easy.
 Every touchpoint from the customer, service activation, payments, usage, renewals, upgrades, suspensions, every touchpoint requires coordination across a plethora of actions.
 Customer facing operations like charging credit cards, internal operations like provisioning or shipping, and even financial operations like chargebacks or recognizing revenue.